danielatrivella/np3_ligand/np3_LigPCDS/README.md

 *Run:*

-> ``` python src/visualize_lig-pcdb.py list_ligands_path lig-pcdb_path img_types vocab_path class_mapping_path predictions_path```
+> ``` python src/visualize_ligpcds.py list_ligands_path lig-pcds_path img_types vocab_path class_mapping_path predictions_path```

 *Parameters:*

-1. list_ligands_path: A table with a list of ligands in CSV format containing the ligID column with the ligands' ID that you want to visualize from the database;
+1. list_ligands_path: A table with a list of ligands in CSV format containing the ligID column with the ligands' ID that you want to visualize from the dataset;
-2. lig-pcdb_path: The path to the database folder where the ligands' images in point clouds are located;
+2. lig-pcds_path: The path to the dataset folder where the ligands' images in point clouds are located;
 3. img_types: The images types that you want to visualize, separated by comma and without spaces (e.g. qRankMask_5,qRank0.95,qRank0.5);
-4. vocab_path: (optional) The path to the vocabulary file used to label the database.
+4. vocab_path: (optional) The path to the vocabulary file used to label the dataset.
 Default to 'none' - won't draw the ligands images colored by the labels;
 5. class_mapping_path: (optional) The path to a class mapping file in CSV format or 'none'.
 Default to 'none';
 6. predictions_path: (optional) The path to a directory with the predictions result coming from the np3_DL_segmentation module and organized in subfolders, one for each PDB entry that appear in the ligands' list table, or 'none'.
 Default to 'none'.

 *Example:*

-Visualize the images from the valid ligands list present in the Lig-PCDB-SP and color them with their expected labels from model AtomC347CA56:
+Visualize the images from the valid ligands list present in the LigPCDS-SP and color them with their expected labels from model AtomC347CA56:
-> ``` python src/visualize_lig-pcdb.py PDB_lists/valid_ligands_list/valid_ligands_lists/valid_ligands_list_PDB_1.5_2.2_NP_atoms_free_ligands_1_counts_2008-02-01_depDate_noQualityFilter_box_class_freq_qRankTested_0.5_SP.csv Lig-PCDB-SP/ qRankMask_5,qRank0.95,qRank0.75,qRank0.5 vocabularies/SP-based/vocabulary_valid_ligands_PDB_1.5_2.2_SP-based.txt vocabularies/SP-based/mapping_atomC347CA56.csv```
+> ``` python src/visualize_ligpcds.py PDB_lists/valid_ligands_list/valid_ligands_lists/valid_ligands_list_PDB_1.5_2.2_NP_atoms_free_ligands_1_counts_2008-02-01_depDate_noQualityFilter_box_class_freq_qRankTested_0.5_SP.csv LigPCDS-SP/ qRankMask_5,qRank0.95,qRank0.75,qRank0.5 vocabularies/SP-based/vocabulary_valid_ligands_PDB_1.5_2.2_SP-based.txt vocabularies/SP-based/mapping_atomC347CA56.csv```

 #### Visualize the Class Distribution of a Vocabulary in a List of Ligands

-Plot the class distribution of a vocabulary by labeled atom and by labeled entry in a list of ligands entries from Lig-PCDB and outputs their statistics to allow computing their imbalance ratio.
+Plot the class distribution of a vocabulary by labeled atom and by labeled entry in a list of ligands entries from LigPCDS and outputs their statistics to allow computing their imbalance ratio.

 *Run:*